 6 – Beyond Two Souls

-Beyond: Two Souls comes from the same folks that gave us Heavy Rain.
+Beyond: Two Souls is developed by Quantic Dream the same folks that gave us Heavy Rain.
 Not only does this game star Hollywood biggies like Ellen Page and Willem Dafoe, but it also holds the distinction of premiering at the Tribeca Film Festival, something only one other video game has managed to achieve.
-The action adventure game tells the story of Jodie Holmes, a young woman who possesses supernatural powers thanks to her psychic link to a mysterious invisible entity named Aiden.
+This story driven adventure game tells the story of Jodie Holmes, a young woman who possesses supernatural powers thanks to her psychic link to a mysterious invisible entity named Aiden.
 At any time during the game, you can switch control from Jodie to Aiden.
 It’s this mechanic that makes Beyond Two Souls so enjoyable.

 7 – Until Dawn:

 Developed by Supermassive Games, Until Dawn is one more among our games similar to Life is Strange that you should definitely get into.
 Available exclusively for the PS4, this story-driven game puts you in control of eight young adults who have found themselves in an old lodge where their lives are threatened.
-The best part about its gameplay is its butterfly effect mechanic, which drastically changes the storyline according to the choices you make as a particular character.
+The best part about its gameplay mechanics is its butterfly effect mechanic, which drastically changes the storyline according to the choices you make as a particular character.
 Depending on that, all playable characters can survive or die.
-It’s a game that features a lot of Hollywood acting talent as well, with the likes of Rami Malek, Hayden Panettiere, Meaghan Martin, Brett Dalton, Jordan Fisher, Nichole Bloom, and Peter Stormare having provided motion capture and voice acting.
+It’s a game that features a lot of Hollywood acting talent like other games on our list, with the likes of Rami Malek, Hayden Panettiere, Meaghan Martin, Brett Dalton, Jordan Fisher, Nichole Bloom, and Peter Stormare having provided motion capture and voice acting.

 There are plenty of distinct experiences in store for you in these games like Life is Strange.
 Except for one of them, all others are available on multiple platforms, so you’ll be able to easily jump into them whenever you want.
 Get into each one of them, and let us know what you thought about them.